hyppo: A Multivariate Hypothesis Testing Python Package: Introduction

 To approach the problem of two-sample testing, Student's t-test \citep{student1908probable} is traditionally used, while a few nonparametric alternatives have been proposed that operate well on multivariate, nonlinear data such as Energy \citep{szekely2013energy}, and maxmimal mean discrepency \citep{gretton2012kernel}, and Heller Heller and Gorfine's test \citep{heller2012consistent}.
-The two-sample testing problem can be generalized to the \ksample~testing problem and here analysis of variance (ANOVA) \citep{fisher1919xv} or its multivariate analogue multivariate ANOVA (MANOVA) \citep{bartlett1947multivariate} can be used, but these statistics either fail to, or operate poorly upon, multivariate and nonlinear data.
-In addition, ANOVA and MANOVA in particular suffer from fundamental assumptions that are not generally present in real data \citep{warne2014primer, stevens2002applied}.
+The two-sample testing problem can be generalized to the \ksample~testing problem and here analysis of variance (ANOVA) \citep{fisher1919xv} or its multivariate analogue multivariate ANOVA (MANOVA) \citep{bartlett1947multivariate} can be used, but these statistics either fail to, or operate poorly upon, non-Gaussian data \citep{warne2014primer, stevens2002applied}.
 There are a few nonparametric alternatives to ANOVA and MANOVA, such as multivariate \ksample~Heller Heller Gorfine \citep{heller2016consistent}, and distance components (DISCO) \citep{rizzo2010disco}.
-Recently, \citet{shen2019exactindep} has shown that nonparametric distance and kernel \ksample~tests can be formulated by reducing the \ksample~testing problem to the independence testing problem.
+Recently, \citet{shen2019exact} has shown that nonparametric distance and kernel \ksample~tests can be formulated by reducing the \ksample~testing problem to the independence testing problem.

-This manuscript introduces \mgc, a hypothesis package that provides various tests with high statistical power on multidimensional and nonlinear data. \mgc~is a well-tested, multi-platform, \Python~3 compatible library that allows users to conduct hypothesis~tests on their data, and is also flexible enough to allow developers to easily add in their own tests. \mgc~also provides benchmarks for each of these tests by comparing statistical power over many statistical models.
+This manuscript introduces \mgc, a hypothesis package that provides various tests with high finite-sample statistical power on multivariate and nonlinear relationships. \mgc~is a well-tested, multi-platform, \Python~3 compatible library that allows users to conduct hypothesis~tests on their data, and is also extensible enough to allow developers to easily add in their own tests. \mgc~also provides benchmarks for each of these tests by comparing statistical power over many statistical models.
 The contribution of this manuscript is therefore to provide: (1) an overview of the library and examples of how to use some of the tests in the package, and (2) comparisons of the test statistics and wall times with similar \Rlang~packages.